 Physical symptoms such as a stomachache or headache may also indicate stress.
 If your child has a clean bill of health from his or her health care provider, consider that frequent physical complaints may signal stress.
 Read more about stress in children and teens here.

 What You Can Do

 - Keep in mind that you do not need to deal with stress on your own.
 If you or your child may be experiencing stress, talk with your health care provider or contact EHP.
 Your family may also find it helpful to work with a licensed mental health professional to help develop strategies to deal with overwhelming feelings of stress.

-- EHP’s Family Nurse Practitioner serves the needs of both adults and children whose health may be affected by UOGD (“fracking”).
+- EHP’s Public Health Nurse serves the needs of both adults and children whose health may be affected by UOGD (“fracking”).
 She is available by appointment for both home and office visits and makes referrals to appropriate health specialists on an as needed basis.
 Please click on our Health Issues section for more information.

 - Remember that even though you cannot eliminate all the stressors in your life, you can control your response to them.
 Negative reactions to stress include anger, overeating, and chemical dependency.
 Healthy ways to react to stress include being prepared for situations, getting enough sleep, deep breathing, and exercising.
 If you change your responses to stress, you can reduce the negative health consequences of stress.
 Click here and read our links in the Want to Learn More? section to read about healthy ways to respond to stress.